Kali's 2018 book, Beyond the Mat: Don't Just Do Yoga - Live It, is available here.

 She completed 200- 500 and 800-hour trainings with Sri Dharma Mittra, who gave her the name Kali Om.
 She is the senior teacher of Dharma Yoga in Chicago and is certified beyond the highest (ERYT-500) level.

-Kali also made five trips to Mysuru, India to study with Pattahi Jois at the Ashtanga Yoga Research Institute.
+Kali also made five trips to Mysuru, India to study with the Jois family at the Ashtanga Yoga Research Institute.
 She has also completed teacher trainings with Suddha Weixler and Manju Jois.

 Kali is also certified in Therapeutic Yoga, Yoga Nidra, Senior’s Yoga, Prenatal Yoga, Rocket Yoga, Gentle/Restorative Yoga, Psychic Development and Hormone Yoga Therapy for Menopause.
 In addition, she has studied with a long list of master teachers.
 Her articles about these experiences are archived at the Yoga Chicago website, which is where her column “Beyond the Mat” also appears.